 Details of the Transaction Integrity Fee

-The following is a list of additional important details about the TIF that are not already listed above under When the Transaction Integrity Fee Applies:
+The following is a list of additional important details about the TIF:

 Flat $0.10 Transaction Fee

-When applied, the Transaction Integrity Fee will be assessed as a flat $0.10 charge regardless of the volume of the transaction.
+The Transaction Integrity Fee will cost a flat $0.10 regardless of the volume of the transaction.

 Separate From Interchange